DatabayAG/TestArchiveCreator/README.md

 5. Open a shell on your server and move to the root folder of your ILIAS installation
 6. Paste the command and run it
 7. Look at the debugging output

+## Directory Cleanup
+With version 10.0.5 the archive generation is done in a subdirectory of the ILIAS temporary directory.
+The name of the working directory is random to avoid conflicts between two creation processes for the same test.
+This directory will be deleted after 10 days if the ILIAS cron job 'Clean Temp Directory' is active, even if "Keep Directory" is set in the plugin administration.